On CW-complexes over groups with periodic cohomology: Balanced presentations and the D2 problem

+Note that not all of these groups have free period $4$; an example is $Q(16;3,1)$ \cite{Da82}.
 The simplest groups that we have not been able to find balanced presentations for are $P_{48 \cdot 3}''$ and $Q(16;3,5)$.
-Whilst these would be counterexamples to the D2 problem if such presentations did not exist, we none-the-less conjecture the following.
+The following is therefore of practical interest: